jlongus/jlongus/README.md

-beginner programmer learning anything CS & IT
+beginner programmer learning anything CS & IT from hardware to software

 i main c & c++